delaguardianick/Youtube-Watch-History-Statistics/README.md

 - Google takeout is not as much of a bottleneck.
 User can request only youtube -> only videos -> only watch history.
 Is instant and lighweight

-Issues:
-- On uploading, need to call GET /stats after.
-Currently only calls onInit.

 ### MVP (updated 4/27/2023)
 ![image](https://user-images.githubusercontent.com/52568848/234989496-0c6cb714-83a0-4818-b209-5bb53bec03cc.png)